 - Check out the EPA’s checklist on ways to reduce food waste in your restaurant kitchen.

-- Find a place to donate: check our list of local food recovery organizations and establish a relationship.
-Donate weekly or daily depending on their needs and your viable donations.
+- Find a place to donate: See below for our map of local food recovery organizations and establish a relationship.

 Need a little more help?
 Contact organizations that will help set up a food recovery system for you!